Louisiana State University: Alma mater

 The "LSU Alma Mater" was written in 1929 by Lloyd Funchess and Harris Downey, two students who developed the original song and music because LSU's first alma mater was sung to the tune of "Far Above Cayuga's Waters" and was used by Cornell University.
 The band plays the "Alma Mater" during pregame and at the end of each home football game.

 Fight song

 "Fight for LSU" is LSU's official fight song.
 During LSU football games, it is played when the team runs onto the field, after the field goal or extra point is attempted/scored and at the end of each half (though at the end of the first half a recording is played since the band is already on the sidelines and unable to perform it live).
 Contrary to popular belief, the song "Hey Fightin' Tigers" is not LSU's fight song, however, it is a staple at pep rallies and is often sung by fans before games and after wins.

-Louisiana State University Lab School

-The university operates the Louisiana State University Laboratory School, a Kindergarten through 12 public school.
-The school was established by the College of Education of Louisiana State University and has operated under its auspices for over eighty years.
-This coeducational school exists as an independent system to provide training opportunities for pre- and in-service teachers and to serve as a demonstration and educational research center.
-Since the school is part of LSU, students are required to pay tuition.
-The school is on the main campus of Louisiana State University in Baton Rouge.
-LSU Laboratory School was the first International Baccalaureate Diploma Program school in the state of Louisiana and is adopting the complete K-12 program.